ktranfaglia1/QueryParser/README.txt

 A sample of which is provided already but in order to create your own the formatting is as follows:
   1. You need the keywords SELECT, FROM, and WHERE all on their own lines
   2. After SELECT you will want a list of features that will print out when the query locates the cars being searched for.
-    a) The list of features is as follows: ID, Model, YearMake, Color, Price, Dealer ex.
+    a) The list of features is as follows (Case Sensitive): ID, Model, YearMake, Color, Price, Dealer ex.
 SELECT ID, Model, YearMake, Color
   3. After FROM you will want to input the name of the database file ex.
 FROM car_inventory